VJAI/about.me/README.md

 - Firefox
 - Edge

-## Development

-Fork the repo or download the source-code and then open the terminal at the root of the project and run,
+## Make Your Resume Online in X Steps (Without Paying For Domain)

+- Fork the repo and clone it in your local machine.

+- Run the below command from project root to install all the dependencies.

 ```
 npm install
 ```

-Once the necessary packages are installed run the website using the below command.
+- Once the necessary packages are installed run the website using the below command.

 ```
 npm start
 ```

-## Customization
+- Edit the `index.html` and replace the default text with your career information.

-You can customize the theme by changing the variables in `_site.scss` file under "scss" folder.
+- Feel free to customize the theme by changing the variables in `_site.scss` file under "scss" folder.

+- Check-in your changes and go to your project "Settings" in Github.

+- Navigate to the GitHub Pages section and open the "Source" dropdown.
+Select the option "master branch".

+- Save the changes and GitHub will display the URL through which you can access the resume in the same section and it would be something like <github_user_name>.github.io/about.me.
+Hit the url and verify you can access the page.

 ## License